md37971/DiceRollUIProject/README.md

 ![diceroll](https://github.com/user-attachments/assets/45aad21e-f21e-4e17-b7e7-cbba1c32b14b)

-<p>This portion of the project contains all of the main UI components and logic, where Java will take the sum of three dices randomly for a number of iterations based on the user's choice that is displayed on the table.
+<p>This portion of the project contains all of the main UI components and logic, where Java will take the sum of three dices randomly for a number of iterations of the user's choice to display on the table.
 The user can interact with the UI to modify the table or save their results in a file to collect data in their respective directory.
 </p>
 <h3>Core Features</h3>
 <ul>
-<li>Conducts the sum of three dice rolls per iteration to measure frequency.</li>
+<li>Conducts the sum of three dice rolls per user's preferred iterations to measure frequency.</li>
+<li>Tables that displays results from the three dice.</li>
 <li>Interacting with the tables in the UI.</li>
 <li>Saving results in CSV & TXT files in a directory.</li>
 <li>Ability for a user to login or logout to access a directory, where ceredentials are stored in the logininfo folder.</li>